Miner501/paRks/README.md

 )
 ```

 Finally you can plot your results on a map.
+If your travel zone does not
+have any blue or green spaces, you can set the plotting variables to
+NULL.
+For example “blues = NULL,”.

 ``` r
 plot_travel_map_gg(